 The arm body has two spring-loaded sections that are both quiet and flexible — making it a perfect choice for broadcast radio studios or voice-over studios.
 Because no one wants a recording with a squeaky mic stand audible in it, right?

-Unlike other boom arms with only one clamp, this model has two: the dual-axis swivel and the standard C-clamp.
+Unlike other boom arms with only one table mounting clamp/mounting option, this model has two: the dual-axis swivel and the standard C-clamp mount.
 That gives you flexibility for your setup, no matter where you are.